 This screen shows the coupon and virtual weld in real time.
-See Figure 50.
+See Figure 53.
 An observer can rotate, pan and/or zoom in or out on the coupon.
-This view also shows the VR GMAW/FCAW gun or VR SMAW device being used.
+This view also shows the device being used.

 NOTE: Changing views on the monitor does not change the user's view in the headset.